Strand swamp: Vegetation

-Strand swamps are often dominated by bald cypress (Taxodium distichum).
-Shallower strand swamps may contain pond cypress (Taxodium ascendens).
+Strand swamps were historically dominated by bald cypress (Taxodium distichum).
+Shallower areas of strand swamps, including along the margins, may contain pond cypress (Taxodium ascendens).
 When either of these trees dominate, the strand is known as a "cypress strand".
 Outside of protected areas, most old-growth cypress trees in Florida along streams or lakes have been harvested for their rot-resistant wood.
+Based on regrowth of cypress in the logged over areas, Thomas Lodge estimated in 2005 that it would take at least another century for the cypress trees to regain their pre-logging dominance and stature in the Fakahatchee Strand.
+The Big Cypress Bend in the Fakahatchee Strand, near the Tamiami Trail 7 mi west of State road 29, and the Corkscrew Swamp Sanctuary preserve unlogged areas where cypress trees are up to 700 years old and 100 ft tall.